 Many believe GMO weed to be the baby of Divine Genetics.
 Divine Genetics primarily creates super strong skunk aimed at experienced smokers, and GMO certainly meets this criterion.
 Doubt is cast into the strain’s origins because the company doesn’t reveal its operations base or where they create their strains.
 As such, several other breed creators have laid claim to GMO, including Mamiko Seeds and a breeder called skunkmasterflex, leaving its origins unclear.

-Although we don’t know for definite who birthed the strain, we are confident of its genetic lineage.
-GMO is an indica-dominant hybrid strain created by crossing the infamous breed, Girl Scout Cookies, with the equally respected Chemdawg.
-Unsurprisingly, combining these two gives us some heavy-hitting, monster skunk.
+Although we don’t know with certainty who birthed the strain, we are confident of its genetic lineage.
+GMO is an indica-dominant hybrid strain created by crossing the infamous Girl Scout Cookies breed with the equally respected Chemdawg.
+Unsurprisingly, combining these two gives us some heavy-hitting monster skunk.

 Perhaps befitting of a strain with a mysterious background, GMO also goes by several different names.
 As well as GMO, you will also find it sold as Garlic Cookies and GMO Cookies.
 The main reason for this is that dispensaries didn’t want to offer something labeled GMO.
 GMO also stands for a genetically modified organism, and this goes against the organic, natural ethos of many dispensaries and stoners.

 Its garlicky moniker comes from the weed’s distinctive flavor profile.
 For more on to how it smells, tastes, and looks, have a read through our next few sections.